UMPJE 2026: The Complete Guide to the Uniform MPJE

 | Scoring | Pass / Fail |

-Exam day tip: You’ll have 5 minutes to read and agree to the Examination Nondisclosure Agreement before your 2.5-hour clock starts.
-Expired IDs are not accepted — make sure yours is current.
+Exam day tip: Arrive at least 30 minutes early.
+Before the exam begins, you have 5 minutes to read and agree to the NABP Examination Nondisclosure Agreement.
+Expired identification is not accepted.

 Question Format & Sample Question